Aubusson Tapestry c. 1900 (after Boucher)

 Boucher's original composition has undergone modification: not

-the composition has been rotated horizontally as well so that the tapestry is now in mirror-symmetry
+format, but the composition has been rotated horizontally as well so that the tapestry is now in

-relation to the painting.
-The new background - either composed by Jorrand or sourced from another
+horizontally to conform with the tapestry).
+The new background - either composed by Jorrand or

 "Boucher is one of those men who represent the taste of a

 From 1736 to 1755 Francois Boucher designed tapestries for the royal workshops at Beauvais including

 six series of 45 tapestries - of those, the Noble Pastorale series are the most commonly

 available today.
 These monumental original works could reach twelve feet high by nineteen feet long